 Find car insurance rates for all car make and models.
 Your car’s make and model is the #1 factor that determines your insurance costs.
 Just click on the brand(s) you’re interested in below to get started.

-In simple terms, car insurance is a contract that you have with an auto insurance company where you pay them a periodic fee in exchange for monetary coverage in the event of an accident.
+In simple terms, car insurance is a contract that you have with an auto insurance company where you pay a regular fee in exchange for the promise to pay for certain kinds of coverage in the event of an accident.
 The auto insurance company will cover medical fees and vehicle repair damages up to the amount in the insurance policy that you’ve signed up for.

 No one ever plans to be in an accident, but there are around 16 million auto accidents in the United States every year.
 According to the Centers for Disease Control and Prevention, more drivers die in car crashes in the United States than any other high-income country.
-What does this mean for you?
-This just comes to show why car insurance is a necessity, especially in the US.
+That’s why car insurance is a necessity, especially in the US.

 In most parts of the United States, having car insurance is mandatory and required by law in order to drive.
 Minimum coverage auto insurance is required in almost every state except Virginia, New Hampshire and Mississippi.
 Minimum coverage is determined by the state and vary from state to state.
 Auto Insurance typically covers medical fees, vehicle repair damages, bodily damage, legal fees and property damages.

-Shopping for and comparing your auto insurance quotes every 6-12 months can save you thousands of dollars over your lifetime.
+Shopping for and comparing your auto insurance quotes every six to 12 months can save you thousands of dollars over your lifetime.

 How do I meet my state’s car insurance requirements?

 Most states have minimum car insurance requirements for drivers.
 What type of insurance you need depends on where you live.
 For example, liability coverage is required in every state except New Hampshire and Virginia and covers you if you’re at fault in an accident and need to pay for the resulting costs.
 You’re likely to need the following types of insurance.